daithioc95/MS1/README.md

 ### Home
 Simple image which I found on pxhere.com.
 I choose this as the yellow glow from the wood matches the teal and the map feature image to appear later.
+Additionally, the laptop, phone, books etc. represent convey a design/service use case for the website.

 ### About
 The About section contains a heading with a circle container and a circle headshop image.